What is a CalConnect Interoperability Test Event?

 CalConnect Interoperability Test Events are held in conjunction with a CalConnect Conference, with the test event Monday morning through Wednesday noon, and the Conference Wednesday noon through Friday afernoon.

-Remote Participation is available for CalConnect members only, when a participant cannot attend in person and therefore participates from a remote location, generally communicating via Jabber Conference and Etherpads.
+Remote Participation is available for CalConnect members only, when a participant cannot attend in person and therefore participates from a remote location, generally communicating via Slack Conference and Etherpads.
 This option is open to a member participating in the test event at the discretion of the Interoperability Test Manager.
 Remote participation is not allowed for non-members.
+Please note that remote participation is not possible at all test events depending upon the site, participants, and other issues.

 Although we strongly encourage in-person participation as it is far more valuable for everyone involved, we will attempt to allow remote participation for overseas participants, for non-commercial vendors with extremely limited budgets, and on a case-by-case basis given special circumstances.